xLink/data-grid/docs/usage/index.md

 	$dataGrid = $environment->make($data, $columns);

 Calling the `make` function will send back an instance of `Cartalyst\DataGrid\DataGrid`.
 The `$data` variable must contain all of the data you want to filter.
-This can be any sort of data type as long as it can be handled by your Data Handlers.
+This can be any sort of data type as long as it can be handled by your data handlers.
 The `$columns` variable must contain an array of all the columns for each data object to include in the result set.

 The data provided can hold data objects of the following types: